 Paving the Way to Cold Pitching Success

-A common misconception when it comes to cold pitching as a freelance writer is that you have to have a flawless email and process to succeed.
-But this isn’t the case at all.
+A common misconception when it comes to cold pitching as a new freelancer is that you have to have a flawless email and process to succeed.
+But, this isn’t the case at all.